YokeshGaneshBabu/vsdRiscvSoc/WEEK1/week1.md

 -gdb Not Found: The PATH was initially incorrect; fixed by sourcing .bashrc after updating.

 ✅ **Status**
-Completed: Toolchain successfully installed and verified.
+-Completed: Toolchain successfully installed and verified.
-Issues Resolved: All issues (glibc mismatch, libpython, PATH) were fixed, and the setup is fully functional.
+-Issues Resolved: All issues (glibc mismatch, libpython, PATH) were fixed, and the setup is fully functional.

 ## 👋 Task 2: Compiling a RISC-V C Program